markkimeyer/ResponsivePortfolio/README.md

 The Gallery page uses bootstrap card components which have a responsive layout when the page size is reduced.
 These cards have placeholder images that will be replaced by future completed projects.
 I really liked the card component instead of just a placeholder image because it provides addiitonal formatting for a title and description of each image.

 The Contact page uses a bootstrap form with text fields for Name and Message and an Email field which recognizes email addresses.
 There is also a submit button.
 Additionally, the background of the form container is intenionally missing to allow a seamless background image.
+The grid system allows for "invisible" columns on either side of the form in order to acheive a centered format.
 Please note, this form is not yet functional.

 The project is live at: https://markkimeyer.github.io/ResponsivePortfolio/